dansmyers/IntroToCS/Labs/9-Wordplay.md

 #####
 ```

 Tip: Print a number of spaces, then a number of blocks.
-Think about how many spaces you need as a function of `n` and the loop counter `i`.
-If `n` is 5, then
+Think about how many spaces and blocks you need as a function of `n` and the loop counter `i`.
+For example, if `n` is 5, then

 - Line 1 has four spaces and one block
 - Line 2 has three spaces and two blocks